Back to main site

 Module 7: Cybercrimes

 Regulating and legislating crimes that occur on, or relate to, the internet has been a difficult undertaking for states and international bodies.
-It is estimated that African economies are losing $4 billion annually due to cybercrimes,(1) roughly 10% of the continent’s GDP,(2) and Africa now has the third highest number of cybercrime victims in the world.(3) Without adequate regulatory frameworks and protections, the growth of internet access, e-commerce, and economic development may lead to increased instances of cybercrimes.
+It is estimated that African economies are losing $4 billion annually due to cybercrimes,(1) roughly 10% of the continent’s GDP,(2) and Africa now has the third highest number of cybercrime victims in the world.(3) in 2023, Africa continued to be one of the world’s regions targeted most by cybercrime due to the increased digitisation of organisations without the necessary corresponding cybersecurity practices.(4) Without adequate regulatory frameworks and protections, the growth of internet access, e-commerce, and economic development is likely to lead to increased instances of cybercrimes.

 In Africa, where the number of new internet users continues to grow at a rapid rate, the increase in access to the internet and information and communications technologies (ICTs) has also led to increased violations of users’ rights.
 Laws to regulate criminal activity on the internet are increasingly providing tools for the state to suppress dissent or to punish critics and independent media because of their often vague and overly broad nature.

-As far back as 2011, the United Nations (UN) Special Rapporteur on freedom of expression warned that:
+As far back as 2011, the UN Special Rapporteur on freedom of expression warned that:

 Footnotes